PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 Developers can therefore use this interface to create their own new companion-side path planning services, or tweak the existing planner software.

-## Limitations

-Only one planner can run on the companion computer at a time (at time of writing).
-This means that only one feature that uses this interface can be enabled for the running vehicle (e.g. obstacle avoidance OR safe landing, but not both).

-### PX4 Configuration
+## PX4 Configuration

 Path planning is activated in PX4 by [setting](../advanced_config/parameters.md) the [COM_OBS_AVOID](../advanced_config/parameter_reference.md#COM_OBS_AVOID) to 1.

+## Companion Computer Setup

+Companion-side hardware setup and hardware/software configuration is provided in the [PX4/avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) Github repo.

+The actual setup/configuration required depends on the planner being used.

+> **Warning** Only one planner can run on the companion computer at a time (at time of writing).
+  This means that offboard features that use different planners cannot be enabled on the same vehicle. a vehicle at the same time (e.g. a vehicle can support obstacle avoidance and collision prevent, but not also safe landing - or visa versa).

 ### Trajectory Interface